DevExpress/testcafe/CONTRIBUTING.md

 # Contributing to TestCafe

-Everyone is welcome to contribute to our project and we truly appreciate your help.
 TestCafe would not be possible without active support from the community.

-These guidelines help you contribute easily and painlessly.
+We certainly appreciate and would encourage your contributions, no matter how large or small.

+To that end, please review our contribution guidelines first.

 * [Code of Conduct](#code-of-conduct)
 * [General Discussion](#general-discussion)